 Maintaining the right amount of physician disability insurance is important at this stage in your career.
 Your current financial obligations are significant and your biggest earning years are ahead of you.
 A disabling accident or illness could have a devastating impact on your income potential and the investment you have made in your medical training.
 Securing supplemental disability income insurance is an important step toward protecting yourself and your family with an income during a period of disability.

 Finding a less expensive disability insurance option

 Securing quality disability insurance protection can be done within the limited budget of a resident physician.
 There are a variety of factors that can influence the price of the coverage, and understanding the difference is important as you shop.

 The type of disability insurance you likely will have as part of the employee benefits program offers a baseline of coverage.
-These plans are reasonably priced and offer benefits that are often one-size-fits-all.
+These policies are reasonably priced and offer benefits that are often one-size-fits-all.

-Individual plans, often referred to as IDI, offer level premiums that are guaranteed over the life of the policy.
+Individual disability insurance, often referred to as IDI, offer level premiums that are guaranteed over the life of the policy.
 These policies are also considered non-cancellable as long as the premium payments continue to be made.
-These plans are very attractive to physicians, but the policies are expensive at the younger ages.
+This type of coverage is very attractive to physicians, but the policies are expensive at the younger ages.

-Association group insurance plans are offered through a group, like a medical association or specialty society.
+Association group insurance is offered through a group, like a medical association or specialty society.
 These plans typically offer less expensive premiums and are an attractive option for resident physicians looking for quality coverage at an affordable price.
-Premiums for an association group plan are stepped—less expensive in the early years of the policy and increasing at specific age bands.
-These disability income plans appeal to budget conscious young physicians.
+Premiums for association group insurance are stepped—less expensive in the early years of the policy and increasing at specific age bands.
+This type of disability income insurance appeals to budget conscious young physicians.

-You should also consider pairing different plans together.
-In some cases, this approach can help you secure even more coverage – while keeping your overall premium payment affordable.
+You should also consider pairing different insurance together.
+In some cases, this approach can help you secure even more coverage – while keeping your overall premium payment lower.

 No time like the present